‘For God’s sake, get out!’

 Yet, The Amityville Horror also sets up several genre tropes that filmmakers like Lucio Fulci would play on over the next few years, and which remain horror staples – the idea of a house being home to an ancient evil rather than mere ghosts was fairly new at the time.
 I’d still bristle at the notion that the original The Amityville Horror is any sort of classic.
 However, it’s a great deal better than it probably should be.

 David Flint, MOVIES and MANIA

 On 26 June 2017, Second Sight Films released The Amityville Horror in the UK on Blu-ray as a limited edition SteelBook.

-- Intro by Doctor Hans Holzer, PhD. in Parapsychology (author of ‘Murder in Amityville’)
+Intro by Dr Hans Holzer, PhD. in Parapsychology (author of ‘Murder in Amityville’)

-- 4 reproduction lobby card artcards (SteelBook Exclusive)
+Four reproduction lobby card art cards (SteelBook Exclusive)

 “When the film isn’t tormenting Steiger, it’s concentrating on George going crazy.
 Unfortunately, as played by James Brolin, George seems to be in a permanently cranky mood even before he and Kathy move into their new home.
 Once the Lutz’s move into the house you find yourself wondering if George is possessed or if he’s just a jerk?
 Sometimes, it’s hard to tell.”
 Horror Critic

 “Though undeniably spooky in spots, mainly due to the atmospheric direction of Stuart Rosenberg, The Amityville Horror simply can’t escape the overall silliness of its plot.
 Luckily, the earnest efforts of its solid cast keep the potential for unintentional humour at a minimum, with exception of Steiger’s usual over-the-top histrionics.”
 James J. Mulay (editor), The Horror Film, Cinebooks, 1989